huaminghuangtw/Evergreen-Notes/Permanent-Notes/An Ideal Day In Life.md

 Dream big, without any fear of failure.
 Write as if you could do anything you want.
 Write like there is no tomorrow.
 Write like your life depends on it because it does.
 Write it all down.

-You don't have to share it with anyone other than yourself.
+You don’t have to share it with anyone other than yourself.
 Put all your heart into it.

 And then read it once a year, and see what happens.

-It's magic.
+It’s magic.